Ilkka-AI/CarND-Path-Planning-Project/README.md

 transition to 0: 0 if no cars on sight on our lane (anymore) <br />
  <br />
 State 3:  <br />
 transition to 0: 0, being the only allowed transition.
-Action: change lane to left. <br />
+Action: change lane to the left. <br />
 <br />
 State 2: <br />
 Same as state 1 but opposite direction <br />